Assembly, testing, and installation of mPMT photosensor for the Water Cherenkov Test Experiment: mPMT Assembly Procedure

 Figure~\,\ref{fig:Gel_Transmission} shows the transmission measurements for several gel thicknesses after curing done using a Carry-60 spectrometer.
 As one might expect, thicker samples transmit less light across all wavelengths due to increased absorption within the material.
 The largest difference between thicknesses is present below 300~$\rm nm$, however, the PMT is not very sensitive in the below 300nm region.
 Hence this various thickness of the gel does not play a significant role in mPMT performance.

 Several iterations were done in designing the gelling tools to refine the procedure for the gelling and the cleaning of the components after gelling such that the total amount of time for preparation and cleaning of the components should be at most 10-15 minutes for each PMT.
 The mechanical components involved in the assembly of the PMT for gelling using the ex-situ gelling scheme consist of a machined baseplate, a 3D-printed two-piece mould, a cup, a gasket, a clamp, and a plastic funnel.
 The machined mould is surrounded by an O-ring and capped with an acrylic plate with the same curvature radius as the acrylic dome, ensuring no air gap between the dome and the gel.
 Figure~\,\ref{fig:Gelling_Procedure} highlights the major steps involved in the gelling of a PMT and the final product i.e. a gelled PMT.
 The assembly procedure for the gelling of an ex-situ PMT is as follows: The PMT is inserted into a cup along with the gasket which helps to control the gel shape and height.
 The reflector ring is installed on the lip of the 3D-printed cup.
 Then cup+PMT+gasket is held in the mould and screwed down to the baseplate.
 The gel is poured through the funnel at the bottom of the structure and placed in an incubator at $35^\circ\mathrm{C}$ for 24 hours to allow curing to take place.
+A total of approximately 2.2~$\rm kg$ of gel is required to prepare 20 PMTs at a time in this procedure.